 Retold by Virgilio Almario, the prose is laced with beauty and humor.
 I especially liked this part, where the sea creatures “got poisoned and died” after Lam-ang, who had never taken a bath before, dipped into the waters!

 The story also highlights Lam-ang’s strength as a fighter as he whisked off one of Innes’ suitors to the mountains with his spear.
 And that was not his only challenge!
 He had to break the spells and charms of Sarindandan, the witch who was in love with him.

-The Love of Lam-ang carries one of the oldest oral stories of the Ilocano people, serving as both a memory and reminder that Filipinos have always had a rich, colorful history of culture and storytelling.
+The Love of Lam-ang carries one of the oldest oral stories of the Ilocano people (~my people), serving as both a memory and reminder that Filipinos have always had a rich, colorful history of culture and storytelling.

-I hail from Davao, a city that welcomes and cradles both Christianity and Islam, among other religions.
-As a kid, I didn’t realize there was a “war” between the two until the “hatred” for Moslems rose after the 9/11 attacks and, in my context, the Abu Sayyaf.
-I had Moslem classmates and friends—one of them had a mosque that was right beside my mother’s office then—and I don’t remember ever thinking they were “the bad kind.”
+Aside from being Ilocano, my roots are from Davao, a city that welcomes and cradles both Christianity and Islam, among other religions.
+As a kid, I didn’t realize there was a “war” between the two until the “hatred” for Muslims rose after the 9/11 attacks and, in my context, the Abu Sayyaf.
+I had Muslim classmates and friends—one of them had a mosque that was right beside my mother’s office then—and I don’t remember ever thinking they were “the bad kind.”
 (Good and evil are stemmed in humanity, not in religion.)